 Professor Drumbl’s scholarship focuses on the intersection of low-income taxpayers and fiscal policy, examining such issues as filing status, innocent spouse relief, return preparer fraud, and the administration of refundable credits though the Internal Revenue Code.
 Her articles have appeared or are forthcoming in Tax Notes, the Florida Tax Review, the Columbia Journal of Tax Law, the Pittsburgh Tax Review, and the eJournal of Tax Research.
 Her recent article examining the nature and nuance of earned income tax credit noncompliance, Beyond Polemics: Poverty, Taxes, and Noncompliance, was awarded the Cedric Sandford Medal for best paper at the 12th International Conference on Tax Administration in Sydney.

 Professor Drumbl also contributed as a chapter author for the American Bar Association’s practitioner reference book, Effectively Representing Your Client Before the IRS, and co-authored Skills & Values: Federal Income Taxation (LexisNexis, 2011).

 Professor Drumbl received an LL.M. in Taxation from New York University, a J.D. with honors from George Washington University, and a B.A. in Political Science from Emory University.
-Prior to the joining the faculty, Professor Drumbl was an attorney at the IRS Office of Chief Counsel, Professor Drumbl's work focused on the legal interpretation of bilateral income tax treaties and other cross-border taxation issues for the United States government.
+Prior to the joining the faculty, Professor Drumbl was an attorney at the IRS Office of Chief Counsel, where her work focused on the legal interpretation of bilateral income tax treaties and other cross-border taxation issues for the U.S. government.
 Her prior private practice experience includes tax controversy work and tax planning.
 She is a member of the bar in Virginia and Arkansas.